Immunization: You Call the Shots-Module Nine-Tdap/Td; 2016

 CPE: The Centers for Disease Control and Prevention is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

 This program is a designated event for pharmacists to receive 1 Contact Hours in pharmacy education.
-The Universal Activity Number is 0387-0000-12-053-H04-P.
+The Universal Activity Number is 0387-0000-16-097-H04-P.

-Content will not include any discussion of the unlabeled use of a product or a product under investigational use with the exception of the discussion of Tdap in a manner recommended by the Advisory Committee on Immunization Practices, but not approved by the Food and Drug Administration.
+Content will not include any discussion of the unlabeled use of a product or a product under investigational use with the exception of the content experts’ discussion on Tdap vaccine.
+The content experts will be discussing use of Tdap vaccine in a manner recommended by the Advisory Committee on Immunization Practices, but not approved by the Food and Drug Administration.